Skip to main content

 Test the server directly using the MCP inspector:

-npx @modelcontextprotocol/inspector npx -y @phantom/mcp-server
+npx @modelcontextprotocol/inspector npx -y @phantom/mcp-server@latest

 This opens an interactive web UI where you can test tool calls without an AI assistant.